Insight

 • Review the impact of the changes and repeat

-By accurately and credibly measuring data points, such as shipment routes, the packaging used and product carbon footprints, retailers can understand precisely the proportion of emissions released within their current processes.
-From there, they can reduce and cut carbon emissions by diverting their operations onto less carbon-intensive routes.
+By accurately and credibly measuring data points, such as shipment routes, the packaging used and product carbon footprints, fashion brands and retailers can understand precisely the proportion of carbon emissions released within their current processes as part of the carbon reduction process.
+From there, they can use strategies to reduce carbon emissions to actually reduce and cut impact by diverting their operations onto less carbon-intensive routes.

-When it comes to actionable insights and strategies on how to cut carbon across the fashion and retail industry, carbon reduction via technology is now (and will always be) at the core of the industry’s conversation.
+Technological developments can help to reduce carbon emissions.
+When it comes to actionable insights and strategies on how to cut carbon emissions across the fashion and retail industry, carbon reduction via technology is now at the core of the industry’s conversation.
+Using technology to reduce retail's carbon emissions and footprint has become crucial.

 Leaders must understand the impact of decisions while actually making them, largely relying on accurate data and more visibility.
-Real-time technology means retailers can make these critical changes during or, in some cases, even before making decisions, powering lower-carbon choices as they happen.
+Real-time technology means retailers can make these critical changes during or, in many cases, even before making decisions, powering lower-carbon choices as they happen.
+These technological developments are helping retailers to reduce carbon emissions by design, using technology to reduce their carbon footprint and emissions.

 “We’re now able to access information with Vaayu — we’re able to provide [retail] clients with the opportunities to prioritize their sustainability initiatives, communicate those programmes much more accurately to consumers and to very accurately understand the impact of their actions on carbon reduction measures,” said Ruth.